TutorialsAndroid/BackgroundAppUpdater/README.md

 # BackgroundAppUpdater

 **This sample app will demonstrate you to how to update your app in foreground.
-This tutorial will also explain you how to update your app from external website using JSOUP library**
+This tutorial will also explain you how to update your app from external website using JSOUP library.
+This is just sample demonstration apply your some logic if you have any problems or contact me.**

 [`Heatic Debate App Download Now`](https://play.google.com/store/apps/details?id=com.asm.heatic)